apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Best-practices.md

 ## Overview

-When designing configuration for your Swift libraries and applications, following established patterns helps create a consistent and maintainable experience for developers.
-These best practices ensure your configuration integrates well with the broader Swift ecosystem.
+When designing configuration for Swift libraries and applications, follow these patterns to create consistent, maintainable code that integrates well with the Swift ecosystem.

 ### Document configuration keys

-Include comprehensive documentation about what configuration keys your library reads.
+Include thorough documentation about what configuration keys your library reads.
 For each key, document:

-- The key name and its hierarchical structure
+- The key name and its hierarchical structure.
-- The expected data type
+- The expected data type.
-- Whether the key is required or optional
+- Whether the key is required or optional.
-- Default values when applicable
+- Default values when applicable.
-- Valid value ranges or constraints
+- Valid value ranges or constraints.
-- Usage examples
+- Usage examples.

 ```swift
 public struct HTTPClientConfiguration {